CrossRef/event-data-user-guide/event-data-manual.md

   : [From Wikipedia](https://en.wikipedia.org/wiki/Altmetrics): In scholarly and scientific publishing, altmetrics are non-traditional metrics proposed as an alternative to more traditional citation impact metrics, such as impact factor and h-index.
 Proposed as generalization of article level metrics.

 Landing Page
- : The Publisher's page for an article (or DataSet etc).
+ : The Publisher's page for an article (or dataset etc).
 Every DOI resolves to a landing page, but there may be more than one landing page per Article.
 The URLs of landing pages can change over time, and the DOI link should always point to the landing page.

 Data Source
   : The provenance or type of Event Data.
-Data Sources include Wikipedia, Mendeley, Crossref, DataCite etc. A source is different to an agent, which is a piece of software that fetches data for a particular data source.
+Data Sources include Wikipedia, Mendeley, Crossref, DataCite etc. A source is different to an agent, which is a piece of software that fetches data for a particular Data Source.

-Deposit
-  : A single data point that records when CED became aware of new information.
-A Deposit is made by an Agent and concerns one Source.

 Event UUID
   : a UUID that corresponds to an event within Crossref Event Data.